magepages/mpdocs/docs/instagram-feed/index.md

       - The default number is 2
   - *Layout = Optimized image*: Display the optimized product images

-- **Show number of Likes/ Comments**: Select `Yes` to allow displaying like and comment numbers on products
 - **Show pop-up**: Select `Yes` to allow displaying popup as clicking to images